 Household crowding increases the risk of infectious diseases spreading (such as bronchiolitis, pneumonia, gastroenteritis, and meningococcal disease), particularly among children .
-Household crowding also increases the likelihood of adverse psychological responses to living in high-density conditions, such as stress and feelings of lack of privacy [13,14].
+Household crowding also increases the likelihood of adverse psychological responses to living in high-density conditions, such as stress and feelings of lack of privacy [14,15].

-Household crowding is measured with Census data, by applying the Canadian National Occupancy Standard (based on a formula that includes the number of bedrooms, and the number of occupants and their gender, age, and relationships).
+Household crowding is measured with census data, by applying the Canadian National Occupancy Standard (based on a formula that includes the number of bedrooms, and the number of occupants and their gender, age, and relationships).
 Crowding is defined as needing one or more bedrooms; severe household crowding is defined as needing two or more bedrooms.

 The complexity of the relationship between household crowding and negative health and wellbeing outcomes makes it difficult to separate the effects of crowding from other factors.
 Related factors include the physical condition and type of housing, socioeconomic factors, and risk behaviours such as smoking .
 Despite these complexities, household crowding remains a useful overall indicator of people’s exposure to poor housing conditions.

-The figure shows that the distribution of exposure to household crowding is uneven, with much higher levels for Māori, Pacific, and Asian peoples, relative to European and Other.
-Proportions living in homes defined as crowded in 2013 were 30.4 percent for Pacific peoples, 13.8 percent for Māori, 16.4 percent for Asians, 3.9 percent for European, and 7.8 percent for Other.
+The figure shows that the distribution of exposure to household crowding in the Canterbury DHB region is uneven, with higher levels for Pacific peoples and Māori, relative to the total population.
+Proportions living in homes defined as crowded in 2013 and 2018 were 30.4 and 27.1 percent for Pacific peoples, 13.8 and 12.0 percent for Māori, and 6.2 and 7.0 percent for the total population, respectively.

 Survey/data set: Census of Population and Dwellings.
 Custom request for Canterbury DHB region.